jplummer01/designing-multiagent-systems/README.md

 ![Designing Multi-Agent Systems](./docs/images/bookcover.png)

 Learn to build effective multi-agent systems from first principles through complete, tested implementations.
 This repository includes **PicoAgents**—a full-featured multi-agent framework built entirely from scratch for the sole purpose of teaching you how multi-agent systems work.
-Every component, from agent reasoning loops to orchestration patterns, is implemented with clarity and transparency so you can understand exactly how production systems are built.
+Every component, from agent reasoning loops to orchestration patterns, is implemented with clarity and transparency.

 [📖 Buy Digital Edition](https://buy.multiagentbook.com) | [🛒 Buy Print - Coming Soon]()